 Fig. 7 is the moment of maximum elicpse, about 0.60.

 Fig. 16 was taken at around the same time as fig. 6, with the CPL filter but without the R72.
 There was still enough light to overexpose the sensor even at 1/4000" at f/40.
 Note that I even underexposed fig. 16 about two stops and tweaked it a little bit as I shot it RAW.

 I was very surprised when I saw that I had captured a sun spot on the surface of our beautiful star.
 It is on its left half, slightly above the center.
 At first I thought it was sensor dust, but it's consistent in all subsequent shots (minus those where the moon is in the way, of course), even when the sun itself was in a different area of the frame.
 Not bad for a 200mm lens, is it?

 More details about the eclipse can be found on this page by NASA.

 Interesting trivia: while sunlight never diminished to the point of being particularly noticeable (someone unaware of the eclipse would have just assumed that the sky was veiled with thin clouds), temperature dropped.
-The eclipse began shortly after sunset, and the air started getting warmer.
+The eclipse began shortly after sunrise, and the air started getting warmer.
 However, at the moment of maximum eclipse (9:10 local time), air temperature started to fall, as recorded by the weather station maintained by my friend Davide of Chieti Meteo (see the first comment.)